cassandra-spark/prodle/README.md

 ### Building the Frontend

-Step 1: Go to the frontend directory
+- Go to the frontend directory
-Step 2: Build the frontend
+- Build the frontend
-Step 3: Copy all files from “frontend/dist/my-angular-app” into “backend/public”
+- Copy all files from “frontend/dist/my-angular-app” into “backend/public”

 ```
 cd frontend